odoocker/odoocker/README.md

 # Pro(d) Tips
 The following tips will enhance your developing and production experience.

-## 1. Search through Community, Enterprise, Extra & Custom Addons at once:
+## 1. Search through all Addons at once:
-If you are using `Visual Studio Code` & the Remote
+If you are using `Visual Studio Code` & the Docker Extension is installed, you can open the Odoo Container in the `ROOT_PATH`.
+There you will find all Odoo `Community Addons`, `Enterprise Addons`, `Extra Addons` and `Custom Addons`.
+The Extra and Custom addons coming from your project.

+## 2. Define the following aliases:
 ```
 alias odoo='cd odoocker'